jamate16/videoproject_files_structure_script/README.md

     - `logos`: Logos used in the video project
     - `lower_thirds`: Lower thirds graphics used in the video project
     - `titles`: Titles used in the video project
+- `scripts_and_storyboards`: Scripts and storyboards for the video project
 - `other`: Other miscellaneous files related to the video project

 ## Requirements